Dodgers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has put up 72 hits with 20 doubles, three triples, eight home runs and 28 walks.
+- Reynolds has 72 hits with 20 doubles, three triples, eight home runs and 29 walks.
 He has driven in 40 runs with eight stolen bases.

 Reynolds Recent Games